hkotek/hkotek.com/_posts/2022-12-29-altac-how-to-get-started-2.md

 * If you teach or TA: how many courses and how many students?
 Alternatively, how many hours?
 How many materials now used by others?
 * If you organized a speaker series or lab meeting: how many regular participants?
 How many guests?
 What was the budget?

-There are various other examples in my [**transferable skills**](https://hkotek.com/blog/altac-transferable_skills/) post.
+There are various other examples in the [**sample resume bullets**](https://hkotek.com/blog/altac-transferable_skills/) in my transferable skills post.
 Check out the notes at the end of the post for examples of cases where I wish I had done a better job tracking the numbers.

 # Summary

 I hope you've noticed the strong 'it depends' flavor of this post.
-What you actually choose to pursue largely depends on what skills you want to develop, so doing a bit of the thinking I recommend in [Learning about Alt-Ac opportunities (aka how to get started)](https://hkotek.com/blog/altac-get-started-exploring-options/) is key.
+What you actually choose to pursue largely depends on what skills you want to develop, so doing a bit of the thinking I recommend in [**learning about Alt-Ac opportunities (aka how to get started)**](https://hkotek.com/blog/altac-get-started-exploring-options/) is key.

 In all, I try to take a skills-first approach here. **What you actually do matters less than the skills you learn and how you eventually showcase them in a resume and interview**.
-You should be very strategic when you choose a project to work on or skill to study: think about the bullet point you'd want to have in your resume (maybe even draft it if it helps) and work backwards to plan how to substantiate it.
+You can be very strategic when you choose a project to work on or skill to study: think about the bullet point you'd want to have in your resume (maybe even draft it if it helps) and work backwards to plan how to substantiate it.

 Also keep in mind that a lot of things can be learned on the job; if you don't have the time to do some of the more time consuming things I suggest here, don't fret.
 You might take a two-pronged approach: start applying to some jobs immediately, and also scrutinize your profile and hone in on specific things to learn or add, especially if your initial search isn't getting you the kind of attention you'd like (and you're pretty sure it's not just because your resume needs work or because you're not aiming for the right kinds of titles).